 Wegmans is Babe Ruth hitting a monster homerun with a loaf of piping hot Italian bread,

-Wegmans is Michael Jordan slamming home a rim-rattling dunk with a fresh lettuce head,
+Wegmans is Michael Jordan slamming down a rim-rattling dunk, with a fresh lettuce head,

 Wegmans is Pele faking out two defenders and blasting the winning goal with a tender turkey leg.

-By now, I hope you get the picture.
+By now, LG hopes you get the picture.
 Wegmans Rocks.
 Shop there if you ever get the chance.
 Amen.